JellePiepenbrock/JellePiepenbrock.github.io/work.md

 [text2tac](https://github.com/JellePiepenbrock/text2tac) \
 Text2Tac makes it possible to control the Coq theorem proving system with Language Models (such as GPT-style Transformers).
 It is part of the Tactician ecosystem.
-Find the introduction to the Tactician ecosystem [here] (https://coq-tactician.github.io/api/).
+Find the introduction to the Tactician ecosystem [here](https://coq-tactician.github.io/api/).